 Work in coordination with the summer representative to provide an S.S.A.
 Executive Retreat, to be held prior to the first scheduled meeting of the fall semester.

-Be a member of the Chancellor’s Advisory Council
+Serve as a member of the Chancellor’s Advisory Council

 Serve as the student representative to the University of Wisconsin Systems Administration.

-Acts as a liaison between students, faculty, academic staff and the campus community.
+Act as a liaison between students, faculty, academic staff and the campus community.

 Complete paperwork for honorariums and payrolls.

-Be responsible for the Stout Student Association website.

 Receive and review press releases, policy papers and reports from the relevant University of Wisconsin System Student governing body.

 Complete organizational renewal process on behalf of the Stout Student Association.